yegor256/blog/_drafts/_speech.md

 are hundreds of recommendations and my short list above is merely a few percent of what people say about this, and of what I can actually say too.

-Thus, I belive I will publish a book about this topic, similar to the [_256 Bloghacks_](/256-bloghacks.html) I wrote a few years go.
+Thus, I believe I will publish a book about this topic, similar to the [_256 Bloghacks_](/256-bloghacks.html) I wrote a few years go.
 Maybe I will title it _256 Speechhacks_.